What is ransomware and how can businesses protect themselves?

 What is splash-screen ransomware?

-Splash-screen (sometimes called lock-screen) ransomware restricts access to your files by placing a unclosable, unmovable and persistent window on your screen.
+Splash-screen (sometimes called lock-screen) ransomware restricts access to your files by placing an unclosable, unmovable and persistent window on your screen.
 The only way to remove this screen is to pay the ransom and only then will you be able to access your files and programs again.

 Sometimes these splash-screens just include a message telling you that you’ve been infected and need to pay a ransom.
 But sometimes hackers take things a step further, including the logo of the police, FBI or similar organisation, then claiming that your computer has been locked due to illegal or malicious activity and demanding you to pay a ‘fine’ to have it unlocked.
-This of course is just another example of hackers using social engineering to try and coerce victims into paying up though.
+This, of course, is just another example of hackers using social engineering to try and coerce victims into paying up though.